 Yes.
-Charcoal filters are specifically designed to remove bad smell – including smoke smell – from indoor air.
+Charcoal filters are specifically designed to remove bad smells – including removing smoke smell indoors – from indoor air.

 You won’t find an air purifier for smoke smell removal without an activated charcoal filter.
-Smoke smell is a VOC (volatile organic compounds); it’s in a gaseous form, and thus cannot be stopped by mechanic filters like HEPA filters.
+Smoke smell is a VOC (volatile organic compounds); it’s in a gaseous form and cannot be stopped by mechanic filters like HEPA filters.

 Charcoal filters effectively adsorb all VOCs, including smoke smell, and remove them from indoor air circulation.

 Overall Look At Smoke Air Purifiers

 As we have seen, it’s not all that hard to pick the best air purifier for smoke.
 We just need which filters remove smoke:

 - Gaseous smoke smell is removed by activated charcoal filter via the process of adsorption.

 How good both of these filters and overall air purifier removes smoke is measured by AHAM’s smoke CADR rating.